 He is now paralyzed from the waist down because of a spinal cord injury he endured during the tornado.

 The 30-year-old had recently returned from a deployment in Afghanistan and was working at the 7-Eleven on 4th and Telephone Rd. when the tornado touched down.

-Pittman was originally awarded the Oklahoma Star of Valor by Gov. Mary Fallin but the awarded was just upgraded to the Soldier’s Medal.
+Pittman was originally awarded the Oklahoma Star of Valor by Gov. Mary Fallin but the award was just upgraded to the Soldier’s Medal.